 Halton Borough Council newly developed 'Halton Family Hubs' provide support for children and young people from birth until they reach the age of 19 (or up to 25 for young people with special educational needs and disabilities).
 They will bring council, health and community services together so that families can access the right support at the right time.
-Family Hub Widnes has recently opened with plans for Family Hub Runcorn to launch in February 2024.
+Halton Family Hubs